Mantan21/Genshin-Impact-Wish-Simulator/README.md

    | -------: | :--: | :--: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :--: |
    | **Rate** | 0.7% | 7.7% | 14.7% | 21.7% | 28.7% | 35.7% | 42.7% | 49.7% | 56.7% | 63.7% | 70.7% | 77.7% | 81.2% | 84.7% | 88.2% | 91.7% | 95.2% | 98.7% | 100% |

-4. When you guaranteed for *5 and *4 item at the same time, your next pull priority is *5 star item and *4 item will appear next at pity 11.
-For example: On Character Event Banner, you doesn't get *5 star item until pity 89 and your *4 pity is 9, So your next pull will looks like screenshot below.
+4. When you guaranteed for *5 and *4 item at the same time, your next pull priority is *5 item and *4 item will appear next at pity 11.
+For example: On Character Event Banner, you doesn't get *5 item until pity 89 and your *4 pity is 9, So your next pull will looks like screenshot below.

    ![double guaranteed](screenshot/double-guaranteed.png)